Plug-in electric vehicles in Ohio: Charging stations

+The Infrastructure Investment and Jobs Act, signed into law in November 2021, allocates US$140 million to charging stations in Ohio.
+Twenty-seven station locations near Interstate highways as part of the related National Electric Vehicle Infrastructure Program were identified on July 13, 2023, with sixteen more planned along other highways in the state system.
+The Ohio Turnpike added charging units to eight of its service areas by September 14, 2023.

 Manufacturing

 Ohio was historically a manufacturing hub for gasoline-powered cars, which has led many electric vehicle manufacturers to establish manufacturing hubs in the state.

 By region

 Akron

 As of June 2022, there were 22 public charging stations in Akron.

+Canton

+The first public DC charging stations in Canton were installed in January 2021.

 Cincinnati

 As of March 2022, the Cincinnati municipal government has stopped purchasing new gasoline-powered vehicles for the municipal fleet.

 Cleveland

 As of October 2022, there were five public charging stations in Shaker Heights, the highest per-capita number in the Cleveland metropolitan area.

 Columbus

 As of 2018, 2% of all new vehicles sold in the Columbus metropolitan area were electric.

 Dayton

 The first electric vehicles in the Dayton city fleet were introduced in December 2022.